François Hesnault

-The Frenchman debuted in Formula One in the season with Ligier, with a best result of 7th at the Dutch Grand Prix.
+Hesnault debuted in Formula One in the season with Ligier, with a best result of seventh at the Dutch Grand Prix.
 For the season, he was hired to be Nelson Piquet's teammate at Brabham, but he was sacked after four uncompetitive races.
 He returned for a one-off at the German Grand Prix in a third Renault which carried a prototype onboard camera, making it the first use of this technology in a Grand Prix.
 This is also the last race in which three cars have been entered for the same team (current third drivers are not eligible to compete in the races).
 After this race, Hesnault retired from motor racing, having suffered a particularly heavy crash in testing at Circuit Paul Ricard shortly before parting company with Brabham.